freenode/web-7.0/content/pages/groupreg.md

 > You may cloak your members, employees or participants, or not, as you decide.
 > You may apply to sponsor a server if that is something you wish to do.

-**Is accomplished by submitting one or more group registration forms via the Group Management System (GMS).**
+**Is accomplished by submitting one or more group registration applications via email.**

 > Group contacts represent your project or organisation when dealing with
 > freenode volunteers.
-Forms may be submitted by the group contact or on behalf
+Applications may be submitted by the group contact or on behalf
 > of that person ("proxy submittal") with their permission.
 The group
 > verification process differs depending on the project structure.